What do my employees really want?

 After you have all the data, run a regression analysis of all the other questions–regular feedback, promotion process–against this single all-encompassing question.
 We will call this question the dependent variable.

-You are looking for strong correlations which will ideally imply causation.
+You are looking for strong correlations that will ideally imply causation.
 For example: if 60% of respondents report “my supervisor does not give me regular feedback” and low job satisfaction, there’s a very strong chance that Leadership is a strong driver of this particular data set’s job satisfaction.
 In that situation, even if Leadership scored average–say a 3 out of a 5–spending the effort to raise that score of ‘3’ to a ‘4’ may impact job satisfaction more than investing effort on raising an Equipment/Lifestyle score of ‘2’ to ‘3’.

 Not the End All Be All, but A Good Guide